rayoz6546/Rayan/README.md

   ## Volunteer

-  To view one of my volunteer works cited on my LinkedIn page
+  To read more about one of my volunteer works cited on my LinkedIn page